Grassley Welcomes Inclusion of Retirement Savings Legislation in Spending Package

 · Continuing to allow an employee to pass a limited amount of an IRA or 401(k) account to a family member or other beneficiary to permit the beneficiary to continue the tax-deferred saving for retirement.

-Among its additions to, the increases the age for taking required minimum distributions from 70½ to 72.
+Among its additions to RESA, the SECURE Act increases the age for taking required minimum distributions from 70½ to 72.
 It also includes proposals to require businesses offering retirement plans to cover certain part-time workers, allow penalty-free withdrawals from retirement accounts to cover birth and adoption expenses, expansion of 529 savings plans to cover apprenticeship programs and certain student loan payments and changes to help certain home health worker increase retirement-plan contributions.

-Notably, thealso includes an amendment that addresses unintended consequences of reforms to the “Kiddie Tax,” to ensure middle-class families with children receiving unearned income are not subject to tax rates intended to prevent wealthy parents from taking advantage of their child’s lower rate.
+Notably, the SECURE Act also includes an amendment that addresses unintended consequences of reforms to the “Kiddie Tax,” to ensure middle-class families with children receiving unearned income are not subject to tax rates intended to prevent wealthy parents from taking advantage of their child’s lower rate.
 This amendment applies broadly, but in particular will benefit families who have children with income from military survivor benefits, applicable Native American tribal payments, Alaska permanent fund dividends and certain scholarships and grants.

 Next Article Previous Article